jaden-lai/Calorie-Counting-Application/README.md

 user-inputed information about themselves such as height and body weight; they will be able to modify this target based on their goals.

+NOTE: The UI presented in this application draws many references from the 'Teller App' provided in CPSC 210.

 ## Who will use it?